- Search The Registry

 *Sam Gilliam was born on this date in 1933.
 He was a Black color field painter and lyrical abstractionist artist.

 From 1956 to 1958, Gilliam served in the United States Army.
-He returned to the University of Louisville in 1961 and, as a student of Charles Crodel, received his M.A. degree in painting.
-While attending college, he befriended painter, Kenneth Victor Young.
+He returned to the University of Louisville in 1961 and received his M.A. degree in painting as a student of Charles Crodel.
+While attending college, he befriended painter Kenneth Victor Young.
 In 1962, Gilliam married Dorothy Butler, a Louisville native and the first Black woman columnist at The Washington Post.
 In the 1960s, Gilliam was diagnosed with bipolar disorder and prescribed lithium.
 They divorced in the 1980s but have three daughters (Stephanie, Melissa, and Leah) and three grandchildren.

 Gilliam listened to his college professor's advice to become a high school teacher and was able to teach art at Washington's McKinley High School.
 Gilliam was devoted to developing his painting during weekdays reserved for the classroom.
-In 1987 Gilliam was selected by the Smithsonian Art Collectors Program to produce a print to celebrate the opening of the S. Dillon Ripley Center in the National Mall.
+In 1987, the Smithsonian Art Collectors Program selected Gilliam to produce a print to celebrate the opening of the S. Dillon Ripley Center in the National Mall.
 He donated his talent to produce In Celebration, a 35-color limited-edition serigraph highlighting his trademark use of color.
 The sale benefited the Smithsonian Associates, the continuing education branch of the larger Smithsonian Institution.